 Tutor: Dr. Phil Wilson

 Phil Wilson is a highly experienced botanist and expert in arable flora.
 He is the co-author of the Arable Plants Fieldguide.

 A 1 day course aimed at familiarising people with several common and endangered species of plants which occur on arable land.

 The traditional arable flora of Britain has suffered many changes since the 1940s as farming methods have become more intensive.
 Many species have become rare; some have become extinct, while others have increased to become the agronomic problems of modern agriculture.
 One of the areas in Britain where some of these plants can still be found is on the chalky soils of central Hampshire.
 A wide variety of uncommon species can be found on the Roundwood Estate, and this farm also offers the opportunity to study methods that can be used for their conservation.

 A full pictorial guide to most of the plants to be seen on the day can be viewed here, please try and look at this before the course to aid with the memory process!

-Please note, this is a difficult venue to find so please use the directions and links below.
+Please note this is a difficult venue to find, so please use the directions or links below.